chukaOkoye/two-circles-tech-test-android/README.md

 ## Future implementations
 - Potential database implementation to cache and store the responses to still work whilst offline.
-- Rework the fixture ui module to allow for unit tests to run like the ViewModel.
+- Rework the fixture UI module to allow for unit tests to run like the ViewModel.
 I didn't have enough time to organise and implement, but the repository was tested.

 ## Screenshot
 <img width="439" height="850" alt="Screenshot 2025-09-02 at 01 08 39" src="https://github.com/user-attachments/assets/8b2526bd-6418-40d9-ba8f-bc82f76bce2a" />